SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/README.md

 Each software directory contains its own set of guidelines, usage instructions, and other relevant information in the accompanying `README.md` file.

 ## 2. Data preparations
-If you have an example dataset, the next step is to download and prepare the training and testing datasets in accordance with the software's input requirements.
-This process involves several key steps:
+If you have an example dataset, the next step is to prepare the training and testing datasets in accordance with the software's input requirements.

 ### 2.1 DAP-seq data for *A. thaliana*